JackVinati/JackVinati/README.md

 </div>

----

-## 👋 About
+## About

-Hey — I'm **JackVinati**.
-MSc student in **Computer Engineering & Data Science** @ Politecnico di Milano.
 Most of what I build lives in private repos, so my public graph is a lie — this page is the honest version.

-- 🔭 Currently into: **ML & audio signal processing**
+- Currently into: **ML & audio signal processing**
-- 🎛️ **[WaveWizard](https://github.com/JackVinati/WaveWizard)** — a Gradio app that sniffs out the true sample rate & bit depth of audio files
+- **[WaveWizard](https://github.com/JackVinati/WaveWizard)** — a Gradio app that sniffs out the true sample rate & bit depth of audio files
-- ⛓️ **[Train Tickets DApp](https://github.com/Crocus98/Blockchain-Project-Train-Tickets)** — a Solidity + Python DApp I built with a friend for the DLT course @ Polimi: smart contracts handle the full ticket lifecycle and auto-refund passengers when trains run late
+- **[Train Tickets DApp](https://github.com/Crocus98/Blockchain-Project-Train-Tickets)** — a Solidity + Python DApp I built with a friend for the DLT course @ Polimi: smart contracts handle the full ticket lifecycle and auto-refund passengers when trains run late
-- 🍍 **[Pineapple Pager Dev](https://github.com/JackVinati/pineapple-pager-dev)** — my dev playground for the Hak5 WiFi Pineapple Pager: experiments, tooling, and payloads for the handheld pentesting device
+- **[Pineapple Pager Dev](https://github.com/JackVinati/pineapple-pager-dev)** — my dev playground for the Hak5 WiFi Pineapple Pager: experiments, tooling, and payloads for the handheld pentesting device
-- 🤗 Also lurking over on **[Hugging Face](https://huggingface.co/jackvinati)**
+- Also lurking over on **[Hugging Face](https://huggingface.co/jackvinati)**

----

-## 📌 Pinned Projects
+## Pinned Projects

 <div align="center">